MonetDBSolutions/monetdb-url-spec/monetdb-url.md

   [Properties]: https://docs.oracle.com/javase/8/docs/api/java/util/Properties.html

 * When connecting to monetdbd, monetdbd can redirect the client to a new URL.
-This, too is a situation in which sources are combined because the new URL contains a new scheme, host name, port, database or socket, but other parameters should be retained from the existing connection.
+This too is a situation in which sources are combined because the new URL contains a new scheme, host name, port, database or socket, but other parameters should be retained from the existing connection.